-Two of the largest projects in Latin America have been the Fênix [1] supercomputer and the Santos Dumont Hybrid [2] supercomputer, both of which were manufactured by Atos but Fênix was commissioned by Petróleo Brasileiro S.A. to be used in the oil and gas industry, while the Santos Dumont was built for the Laboratório Nacional de Computação Científica for the academic segment and meets in the post 476 of the TOP500 list.
-Fênix is among the top three on the continent and at number 195 on the TOP500 list, provide a theoretical capacity of 4,297.42 TFlop/s, its Linpack result is 1,836 TFlop/s with a consumption of approximately 287 kW.
+Two of the largest projects in Latin America have been the Fênix [1] supercomputer and the Santos Dumont Hybrid [2] supercomputer, both of which were manufactured by Atos.
+Fênix was commissioned by Petróleo Brasileiro S.A.
+[1] to be used in the oil and gas industry, while the Santos Dumont was built for the Laboratório Nacional de Computação Científica [2] for the academic segment and meets in the post 476 of the TOP500 list [3].
+Fênix is among the top three on the continent and, at number 195 on the TOP500 list, provides a theoretical capacity of 4,297.42 TFlop/s and has a Linpack result of 1,836 TFlop/s with a consumption of approximately 287 kW.
 These capabilities have contributed to geophysical data processing using complex algorithms to generate images that are essential in oil exploration and production processes.
-With these computational capabilities will be possible to provide higher resolution images, reducing operational and geological risks directly impacting the profitability of projects.
-The Fênix project demonstrate the great benefit that is obtained when investing in technological tools, but developing countries cannot always invest in these options, therefore, it is necessary to look for alternatives that can offer us decent computing capabilities that, in turn, give us a good cost/benefit ratio.
+With these computational capabilities, it will be possible to provide higher resolution images which will reduce operational and geological risks directly impacting the profitability of projects.
+The Fênix project demonstrates the great benefit of investing in technological tools, however, developing countries cannot always make those investments.
+Therefore, it is necessary to search for alternatives that can offer decent computing capabilities that also provide a good cost/benefit ratio.

-The evolutionary way that hardware has traveled until today has been ups and downs, as well as long, but exponentially beneficial.
-Moore's law [3] was the guide for planning, development and investigation for decades.
-Numerous advances have arisen under your guide.
-This trigger an improvement in the performance thousands of millions of times.
-The problem is that nothing is forever and leads us to find ourselves at the gates of the end of one of the main boosters of this advance.
-Thus, in 2016, the roadmap for semiconductor technology no longer focused on "Moore's law", it ends is expected for the period 2025-2030 [4].
-This new path describes how application needs drive the advancement of technology.
-This leads to an "explosion" [5] of notorious computing capabilities today, algorithms that were not viable (Artificial Intelligence, Autonomous and deep learning), are at the top of research and are the ones that generate the technological evolution of countries.
-At the same time, there is an abundance of hardware with high computing capacity, low power consumption and an affordable price.
+Hardware has advanced in a complicated and long process, that has yielded beneficial results, the exponential increase of performance.
+Moore's law [4] was the guide for planning, development and investigation for decades.
+Numerous advances have arisen under its implementation.
+This triggered an improvement in performance thousands of millions of times.
+However, Moore's Law has several limitations in practice and doesn't always follow the exponential pattern.
+In 2016, the roadmap for semiconductor technology stopped focusing on "Moore's law", and its (complete) discontinuation is expected for the period 2025-2030 [5].
+This change illustrates how application needs drive the advancement of technology.
+This has led to an "explosion" [6] of astonishing(impressive) computing capabilities.
+Algorithms that were previously inviable (Artificial Intelligence, Autonomous and deep learning) are at the top of current research and generate the technological evolution of countries.
+There is also an abundance of hardware with high computing capacity, low power consumption, and at an affordable price.

-This paper focuses on the energy efficiency of low cost devices, there are different techniques and tools such as commands, monitors, hardware, and benchmark suites that can help with these issues.
-Thus, the first topic to be exposed will be the context in which computing is currently, followed by referent devices, techniques and tools, to finally present the results obtained from the tests carried out.
+This paper focuses on the energy efficiency of low-cost devices and the different techniques and tools such as commands, monitors, hardware, and benchmark suites that can help with related issues.
+The first topic to be discussed will be the context in which computing is currently situated, followed by an explanation of reference devices, techniques and tools, and finally, a presentation of the results obtained from the tests performed